|Position:||Head Women's Basketball Coach|

-Katie Meier completed her 10th season as the head coach of the Hurricanes’ women’s basketball program in 2014-15.
-A well known and respected figure in women’s basketball, Meier has worked tirelessly to put her mark on Miami’s program and to build a winning tradition.
+Katie Meier completed her 12th season as the head coach of the Hurricanes’ women’s basketball program in 2016-17.
+A well-known and respected figure in women’s basketball, Meier has worked tirelessly to put her mark on Miami’s program and to build a winning tradition.

-In 2014-15, Meier guided her team to a sixth consecutive postseason, a fourth trip to the NCAA Tournament in the last five years, and a fifth 20-plus win season in the last eigh years, all extending program records.
+In 2016-17, Meier guided her team to an eighth consecutive postseason, a sixth trip to the NCAA Tournament in the last seven years and a seventh 20-plus win season in the last eigh years, all extending program records.
 The Hurricanes finished with a 24-9 record to tie for the fifth-most wins in a single campaign in program history.